 While some nut oils come from roasted nuts to deepen flavors, others are refined - either through chemical refinement or mechanical refinement.
-Even if naturally refined, the process of refinement can often times yield an oil that is smooth and pale, removing color, nutrient and flavor.
-Depending on your preferences and the cooking method you plan to use your oil, both roasted and refined oils can serve different purposes.
+Even if naturally refined, the process of refinement can often yield an oil that is smooth and pale, removing color, nutrient and flavor.
+Depending on your preferences and the cooking method you plan to use with your oil, both roasted and refined oils can serve different purposes.

 Roasted or Refined